yuvalshifriss/age-of-death-prediction/README.md

  ...
  Fold 15 ▶ MSE: 21.2127, MAE: 1.5120, R²: 0.8781
 ```
+Model performance varies across cross-validation folds due to data variability.
+This reflects how the model may perform differently depending on the specific training/validation split.
+Variability can arise from small sample size, outliers, or feature-target relationships that are not consistent across subsets; it can sometimes be reduced through feature engineering, robust preprocessing, or model regularization.

 ### 📉 SKlearn Learning Curve Plots
 - Learning curves compare training and validation errors across increasing dataset sizes.